Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 - Column
 - Document

-## Vertical Scaling vs Horizontal Scaling
+## Vertical Scaling Vs Horizontal Scaling

 Vertical Scaling means adding more power to your servers.
 Horizontal Scaling means adding more servers to your pool of servers.